Residency and Fellowship Programs

 The Department of Radiology offers salary and benefits that are competitive with other teaching institutions in the Southeastern U.S.

-Residents must also attend a six-week course at the Armed Forces Institute of Pathology in Washington, D.C., for which tuition – currently $1,500 – and lodging are provided.
+Residents must also attend a four-week course at the American Institute for Radiologic Pathology in Washington, D.C., for which tuition – currently $1,600 – and lodging are provided.